stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 ## Test it works?

 Open a serial monitor in Arduino.
 A set of startup messages should display from the firmware running on the Teensy.
-If not, the problem could be with the Arduino serial connection.
-Or, the problem could be with the board.

 Example startup message:

 ![](../pictures/startup_example.jpg)

 Use a rectangle of white cardboard and try to "play a note" by quickly moving the cardboard toward the CNY-70 sensor.
 See *stem piano* video https://youtu.be/NmziaIYKS1g?t=115.
 A message should appear in the Arduino serial monitor that a note was sent to MIDI.

+If the serial monitor is not displaying anything, the problem could be with any of:
+* a PCB board
+* the Arduino serial connection
+* bad cable or connection
+* serial monitor window was opened after the message displayed
+* the *debug_level* in settings file is not set to display information

 ## Test with a MIDI cable